simplyvinay/vue-expenses/README.md

 - Go to vue-expenses-api folder and run `dotnet restore` and `dotnet build`
 - Run `dotnet run` to start the server at `http://localhost:5000/`
 - You can view the API reference at `http://localhost:5000/swagger`
-- Included database is seeded with dummy data and you can you the same credentials as the demo site to login

 ### Client

 - Go to vue-expenses-client folder and run `npm install`
 - Run `npm run serve` to start the client at `http://localhost:8080/`
-- The application is seeded with dummy data and you can use `email: test@demo.com` and `password: test` to login
+- Included database is seeded with dummy data and you can use `email: test@demo.com` and `password: test` to login

 # Config